There are several important things you should know or do to make sure your NYC mobile notary signing and/or NY apostille

 10) Payment:.
 Payment must be made as soon as the notarization is complete and paid at the signing location or must be made in advance of the signing (through our website or with a payment app).
 We do not do invoicing.

 11) Review of Signer’s Signature Area and Notary Section: We must see a phone photo or scan of signer’s signature area and notary section (or whole document if it easier) emailed to us as about 40% of documents have an error or issue that needs to be fixed in advance or at the signing by revising it by hand (if that is okay with receiving authority).

 FOR NY APOSTILLES

-1) Correct Document: We need to make sure you have the right type of document.
+1) Correct Document: We need to make sure you have the right type of document or documents.
 For example, for a birth certificate or death certificate to receive an apostille, it must be a long-form birth certificate and you must have a Letter of Exemplification from the NYC Department of Health or Vitalchek.com (the letter comes automatically when you check off “apostille” to answer why you need the birth or death certificate within the Vitalchek system.
 You need to write “for apostille” on the NYC Health Department application.)